Best 5 Places to Enjoy Tea Ceremony in Kyoto

 Attire when Participating in Tea Ceremonies

 Lastly, it is important to know the right attire when attending the tea ceremony.
 Wearing white sox is a must as you will be taken off your shoes when entering the tearoom.
-The white sox serve as a substitute of the traditional tabi.
+The white sox serve as a substitute for the traditional tabi.
 Although there are no strict rules in clothing, try to wear modest clothing and avoid miniskirts or pants that are too tight as you will be sitting down for a long time.

 For passionate fans of Japanese tea culture, we recommend watching this video to deepen your knowledge about the world of tea.